fohrloop/wakepy/DEV.md

 where `.` means the current directory (assuming cwd is at root of the repository).

+### FreeBSD notes (installing for development)

+- To install ruff, You need a recent version of Rust.
+Recommended to use rustup.
+You'll also need gmake.
+- You'll also need the Standard Python binding to the SQLite3 library (py3**-sqlite3)

 ## Documentation

 - The documentation is done with Sphinx and the source code lives at